-Whether investing in the Company is appropriate for you will depend on your own requirements and attitude to risk.
-The Company is designed for high net worth retail investors (although the shares can be marketed to all types of investor) who:
+Whether an investment in the Company is appropriate will depend on the investor's own requirements and attitude to risk.
+The Company is designed for high-net-worth retail investors (although it may be promoted to all types of investor) who:

-- want to achieve both capital growth and income over the longer term through investing in UK and overseas markets using the expertise of the Investment Manager, - can meet the minimum investment levels, - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital, and - understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").
+- want to achieve a balance between capital growth and income returns over the medium to longer term through direct and indirect exposure to a range of asset classes, geographic sectors and economic sectors with the expertise of the Investment Advisers; - can meet the minimum investment levels; - are able to commit to a long-term investment in the Company and take the risk of losing part or all of their investment capital; - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors" set out in Section 29 of the Prospectus).